adampaigge/script/README.md

 The goal of Supernova Labs script is to bring together expertise over the past 17 years of crypto development to establish a new, extensible interface between humanity, machines and non-human intelligences.

 Imagine a world in which the velocity of money and data is able to operate at its fastest.
-Money has only ever been the base layer of cryptocurrency, and it's ability to store and deploy smart contracts between parties both human and non-human, we believe, is it's ultimate purpose as a well resolved technology in our world.
+Money has only ever been the base layer of cryptocurrency, and it's ability to store data and deploy smart contracts between parties both human and non-human, we believe, is it's ultimate purpose as a well resolved technology in our world.

 We are looking to forgoe a lot of the trappings of most crypto projects, although we will not be immune to the market dynamics and hype cycles associated with them once they are a tradable asset; we will not be able to prevent this.
 However our mission is to create the substrate on which the next evolution of civilisation transacts and interconnects.